bgruening/bioconda_biocontainers_talk/slides.md

 * documentation is still work
 * capturing all details is work
 * sharing these details is work
-* reproducing the results others is work
+* reproducing results is work
 * incentives are missing